 The future British Open Championship sites are downright predictable.
 Known as the Rota, the rotation of British Open Championship venues rarely changes.
 The Old Course at St. Andrews has a regular slot to host the Open Championship every five years, like Pebble Beach is to the U.S. Open and Whistling Straits has become for the PGA Championship.

-The future British Open venues have been announced or leaked through 2022, with St. Andrews likely to host in 2021 for the 150th Open Championship.
+The future British Open venues have been announced or leaked through 2023, with St. Andrews hosting in 2021 for the 150th Open Championship.

 Future British Open Championship venues and dates announced

 - 2021 (July 15-18) -- Royal St. George's, Sandwich, England